TECH TIPS

 What they do not realize is there real identity can be found or figured out often thru less then obvious means.
 One way is they forget that when they created the original login they had to give there real email address which can often be traced back to them.
 If they didn’t give that information to one site, they may have used the same pseudo name on another site that they did use there real email address on.
 People can connect the two if they go on both sites.
 Hackers can find ways into sites unsecured lists.
 Homeland security can find things out thru their own means.

 If you believe you are anonymous you may be apt to say things you would not have otherwise posted.
 These statements can comeback to haunt you.
 Internet postings have a very very long lifespan.
 Google keeps files for years.
 Postings on social networking sites such as Facebook or Youtube can haunt you later in life.
 Companies are now researching potential employee’s files on social networking sites to find out information about them.
 Anonymous or otherwise.
-There are cases everyday when postings made while in High School or College have cost people jobs because they service by “mistake”.
+There are cases everyday when postings made while in High School or College have cost people jobs because they simply made a “mistake”.

 This problem will get worse as the computer generation matures and moves into the work force.